-Tin, for example, freezes (goes through the transition from a solid to a liquid) at 231.928 °C
+Tin, for example, freezes (goes through the transition from a liquid to a solid) at 231.928 °C

 How do you calibrate a reference standard thermocouple?

 The emf output of a thermocouple is measured when tested during a fixed-point transition and therefore the absolute value and difference from standard output tables can be established for that temperature point.
 A reference thermocouple calibration is conducted by measuring the output of the thermocouple at a number of these fixed points and from the test results, developing an individual emf output curve for the thermocouple.

 For more information or to speak to one of our temperature measurement experts, get in touch!